 The 2G spectrum scam of 2008 was enough to sink his floating political ship.
-His daughter, Kanimozhi, and A. Raja got arrested in connection with the 2G scam- a scam that incurred a loss of ₹1.76 lakh crore to the exchequer of India.
-Though they were acquitted of all the charges in the 2G Scam, the DMK already lost the ground till then as the DMK was trashed in the 2016 Assembly elections by their arch-rivals, AIADMK.
+His daughter, Kanimozhi, and his party member, A. Raja got arrested in connection with the 2G Scam- a scam that incurred a loss of ₹1.76 lakh crore to the exchequer of India.
+Though they were acquitted of all the charges in the 2G Scam, the DMK had already lost the ground till then; as the DMK was trashed in the 2016 Assembly elections by their arch-rivals, AIADMK.

-The was a constant decline in his heath in the monsoons of 2018.
-On 28 July 2018, he was admitted in Kauvery Hospital, Chennai, following a dip in this blood pressure.
+There was a constant decline in his health in the monsoons of 2018.
+On 28 July 2018, he was admitted in Kauvery Hospital, Chennai; following a dip in his blood pressure.

 M Karunanidhi on 31 July 2018 in Kauvery Hospital, Chennai

-Though he was treated with active medical support, his struggle lasted after 10 days, on 7 August 2018, at 6:10 pm, when he took his last breath following a Urinary Tract Infection and left behind a 61-year-old legacy.
-He was laid to rest at Marina Beach’s Anna Memorial in Chennai, and the Tamil Nadu state observed a 7-day mourn as a mark of respect.
+Though he was treated with active medical support, his struggle lasted for 10 days, and on 7 August 2018, at 6:10 pm, when he took his last breath; following a Urinary Tract Infection; leaving behind his 61-year-old legacy.
+He was laid to rest at Marina Beach’s Anna Memorial in Chennai, and the Tamil Nadu state observed a 7-day mourning as a mark of respect.

 For a detailed profile of M. Karunanidhi, Click Here